Mount Sinai School of Medicine

 Hi Jonathan,

-In alignment with your previous coverage of rare disease research, thought you might be interested in a first look at topline results from Icahn School of Medicine's Phase 3 clinical study of an enzyme replacement therapy treatment to combat Fabry disease.
+In alignment with your previous coverage of rare disease research, I thought you might be interested in a first look at topline results from Icahn School of Medicine's Phase 3 clinical study of an enzyme replacement therapy treatment to combat Fabry disease.

 Icahn School of Medicine is planning to announce positive Phase 3 data of its investigative enzyme replacement therapy based on their technology in Niemann-Pick disease.
 The study enrolled 58 trial participants, with the experimental group receiving biweekly treatments of enzyme-replacement therapy.
 Coordinated by Dr. Robert J. Desnick and a team of researchers at Mount Sinai's East Harlem hospital, the study is the first of its kind in cohort size for Fabry disease.